EduardoZepeda/coffee-bytes-hugo/content/posts/cache-en-django-rest-framework-con-memcached/index.en.md

 python manage.py seed nombreDeTuApp --number=1000
 ```

-## Configuring the CACHES variable in django
+## How to configure cache in in django

 To configure the behavior of the cache we will create a variable called CACHES, where we will specify the backend we want to use and its location.
 In this case it will be localhost, with port 11211; the default port for memcached.